 Craft Room Organization Tip #3: Finding the Right Desk(s)

-My husband decided he didn’t want to use his office desk anymore, so I inherited it as a nice cutting table (left).
+My husband decided he didn’t want to use his office desk anymore, so I inherited it as a lovely cutting table (left).
 I also have an L-shaped desk that is great for my sewing machine and thread collection.
 I can easily swivel my chair from one side of the desk to the other, so it’s great for multitasking.

 Craft Room Organization Tip #4: Put It Away

 I know this will make me sound crazy, but I am a quilter who doesn’t own an ironing board.
 I mostly just use this portable ironing station, made from an ottoman cushion that I recovered.
+You can toss it right on top of your cutting station or use it on the floor, and it takes up much less space than an ironing board!
 It’s easy to pull out of the closet along with my iron when I need it.
-You can toss it right on top of your cutting station or use it on the floor, and it takes up much less space than an ironing board!

 Since I don’t have a large cabinet for fabric storage, I opted for these plastic tubs that I can easily slide in or out of the closet.
 My fat quarters and large scraps are all on the top layer, and smaller scraps are separated by color in the bottoms of the tubs.
-It’s really helpful to be able to put them away when we need to use the room as a guest bedroom.
+It’s really helpful to put them away when we need to use the room as a guest bedroom.

 Craft Room Organization Tip #5: Cover It Up

 I covered our computer printer with this handmade cover, so it’s less obvious that this room doubles as an office.
-If your craft room is a multi-purpose room or office, consider covering larger items (like a computer monitor) and storing smaller items (like pens and paper clips) in storage bins.
+If your craft room is a multi-purpose room or office, consider covering more oversized items (like a computer monitor) and storing smaller items (like pens and paper clips) in storage bins.